 Middle Eastern food is made for sharing, it is always served buffet style for people to help themselves whether it’s a brunch of shakshuka, a 3 course dinner or party food.
 Small plates are filled with dips and nibbles, bowls with salads and grains, and platters with rice stuffed vine leaves or slow cooked meats served alongside challah or pita breads.

-Most of the food can be prepared in advance.
+The great thing about Middle Eastern food is that most of the food can be prepared in advance.
 When I was living in Israel and started going to dinners at Dvir’s parents’ house I was always surprised that everything was ready in advance (something I’m still working on!) and when we arrived we had time for chats before launching into eating (although Dvir did usually go straight for the pots on the hob to have a few samples before dinner).
 Most mezze (dips, salads and breads) are served at room temperature so it’s just a case of taking everything out of the fridge 10 to 20 minutes before your guests arrive.
 The main course should be something in a big pot or casserole in the oven that can be slowly heating while enjoying your starter and dessert of some sweet treats and nuts can be on the counter ready to be served.

 Because Middle Eastern food is varied in the different dishes you make it caters for different tastes and diets.
 Guests can pick and choose dishes which work for them.